Houston Poetry Slam

 1. Vacancies on the Houston Slam Team MAY be referred to the next ranking individual or team contestant on the grand slam results list.
 Next, vacancies may be referred to poets on the semi-finals results list, and then finally the preliminary ranking list.
 The Slammaster reserves the right to hold an Alternates Slam at any time to fill vacancies on the slam team or openings for IWPS or WOWPS.

-Poets, here's how to qualify to be a member of the Houston Slam Team for 2014.
+Poets, here's how to qualify to be a member of the Houston Slam Team for wherever Nationals is in 2015.
 Here are your options:

 1. Individuals can compete for one of 4 spots on the team during a minimum six competition season.
 Grand Slam Finals will only be held to break ties.
-I don't intend to ever take a 5th poet to Nationals because the Alternate usually causes drama and demands stage time at the expense of the team.
+I don't recommend taking a 5th poet to Nationals because the Alternate usually causes drama and demands stage time at the expense of the team.

-2. Optionally, a minimum of four teams (minimum two poets per team) can compete during a minimum six competition season.
+2. Optionally, a minimum of two 4-poet teams or four 2 poet teams can compete during a minimum six competition season.
 BUT teams must be registered with me before the local season begins so I can schedule the bouts ahead of time.
 The top team of the season will form the Houston Slam Team.
-If at least two teams are tied after the six competitions, then they will go to a Grand Slam Fina.
-The top team of the Grand Slam Final will become the 2013 Houston Slam Team.
+At least two teams need to be tied after the six competitions for a Grand Slam Final to occur.
+The top team of the Grand Slam Final will become the 2014 Houston Slam Team.

 Here are the basic rules for ALL Poetry Slam Incorporated certified slam contestants:

 1. Write and compete with your own poems up to three minutes long using: no props, no costumes, no musical accompaniment.
 At 3:10:01 you start losing .5 of a point for every 10 seconds you go over after 3:10.

 2. You will be judged by 5 judges who may

 be picked out of the audience.
 The judges will score you Olympic style 0 to 10 points judging such criteria as performance, originality, and content.